The Broadway League's official on-line headquarters for Broadway information in NYC and across North America.

-A 90-minute comedy starring Jim Parsons where the Almighty and His devoted angels answer some of the deepest questions that have plagued mankind since Creation.
+A 90-minute comedy starring Sean Hayes where the Almighty and His devoted angels answer some of the deepest questions that have plagued mankind since Creation.

 Adapted from the Disney film and centuries-old folktales including One Thousand and One Nights, the story of Aladdin is brought to fresh theatrical life in this exuberant new musical comedy.

 The thrilling story of a young American soldier, a beautiful French girl and an indomitable European city, each yearning for a new beginning in the aftermath of war.
 Featuring the music of George Gershwin.

 Set in the excess of 1980s Manhattan, American Psycho tells the story of Patrick Bateman, a young and handsome Wall Street banker who pursues his darkest American dreams.